 Did you know that 1 in 5 people in the UK have low Vitamin D levels?
 Whilst Vitamin D is essential for good health, most of us don’t get enough.
 Vitamin D2 is what you’ll usually find in your orange juice, but D3 is the higher-quality source of Vitamin D that is more important to our wellbeing.

 Here to help you achieve an optimum level of Vitamin D throughout the year, this naturally-occurring supplement in a convenient tablet offers a wealth of body-boosting benefits to improve your quality of life – it’s one of the most important supplements you’ll ever take.
-These tablets contain an extra-strength dosage of 5,000IU to address widespread deficiency across the UK, which can cause musculoskeletal issues such as rickets, falls and poor muscle strength.
+Supplied in extra-strength dosage of 5,000IU & normal-strength dosage of 2500IU to address widespread deficiency across the UK, which can cause musculoskeletal issues such as rickets, falls and poor muscle strength.

 MAINTAINS HEALTHY BONES & TEETH

 PREVENT BRAIN & MEMORY DECLINE

 BOOST YOUR BONE AND TEETH HEALTH

 Helping in the absorption of calcium and phosphorous from the food you eat, Vitamin D3 is useful for increasing bone and teeth strength and density and prevent breaks and osteoporosis.

 Vitamin D3 can modulate the innate and adaptive immune responses.
 Deficiency in Vitamin D is associated with increased autoimmunity and susceptibility to infection.

 Low Vitamin D can impair brain function and reduce cognitive ability, in addition to raising risk of fatal stroke, dementia and MS. Vitamin D may function as a modulator in brain development.